dogayalova/Pairwise-Sequence-Global-Alignment-Needleman-Wunsch/README.md

 # Needleman-Wunsch Global Sequence Alignment Implementation

 ## Project Overview
 This project focuses on the implementation of the Needleman-Wunsch global sequence alignment algorithm, a foundational algorithm in bioinformatics for aligning protein or nucleotide sequences.
 The implementation is designed to handle both linear and affine gap penalties.
+Assignment for Bioinformatics Course (CMPE 549) at Bogazici University.

 ### Key Features
 - **Linear and Affine Gap Penalty:** The algorithm supports both linear and affine gap penalty models.